 Figure 6-1 shows resources in the queue by fuel type.
 Years shown represent the developers' target in-service dates for proposed resources.
-Total battery storage resources in the queue have notably increased.
-Though not all of these proposed new generating resources will be built, transmission bottlenecks are likely, and additional transmission buildout may be required to reliably interconnect renewable resources currently in the queue.
+Though not all of these proposed new generating resources will be built, transmission bottlenecks are likely, and additional transmission build-out may be required to reliably interconnect renewable resources currently in the queue.